-hospital or Accreditation
+hospital or

-other agency, andothers are requirements
+other

-do not apply

-to North

-Dakota
+agency, and

+others are

+not.

+Examples of

-practitioners Schools
+practitioners

-that could enrolled as
+that could

-Medicaid

-independently
+enroll

+independentl

-y without providers of
+y without

-the service,
+being

-affiliated to a however;
+affiliated to

-clinic, schools must
+a clinic,

-hospital, or ensure that
+hospital, or

-the Individual
+other entity:

-Licensed Service
+Licensed

-Providers
+Professional

-Clinical affiliated with
+Clinical

-Counselor, their group
+Counselor,

-Licensed and their
+Licensed

+Clinical

-Clinical Social supervisors
+Social

-meet
+Worker,

-Licensed individual
+Licensed

-Marriage and requirements.
+Marriage

-Family
+and Family

 Therapist,

 Psychologist

 , Nurse

 Practitioner

+and

-and Physician.
+Physician.

 These

 practitioners

+are

-are considered
+considered

-•other
+other

 licensed

-practitioners'
+practitioners

-(OLP) in
+OLP) in

 the ND

 Medicaid

 State Plan

 and are

 allowed to

 provide any

 state plan

-1
+state plan

-service that is
+service that

-within their
+is within

-scope of
+their scope

-practice.
+of practice.

 These

 practitioners

-are allowed to
+are allowed

-enroll as their
+to enroll as

+their own

-own billing
+billing

+group

-group provider
+provider if

-if they choose.
+they choose.

-If a provideris
+If a provider

-not an OLP,
+is not an

+OLP, they

-they must be
+must be

-affiliated to a
+affiliated to

+a clinic,

-clinic, hospital
+hospital or

-or other
+other agency

-agencyin order
+in order to

-to enroll.
+enroll.
 Each

+billing

-billing group
+group

+provider

-provider must
+must meet

-meet the
+the

-qualifications
+qualification

+s specified

-specified in
+in the

-the 1915(i)
+1915(i) state

-stateplan

-pages.
+plan pages.

 The

 minimum

-qualifications
+qualification

-for the
+s for the

 provider are

 listed under

 each service.

+Individuals Mental Health The individual providing the service must:

+First Aid 1) Be employed by an enrolled ND Medicaid

+Training for enrolled billing group of this service.

+Youth and/or

+Mental Health In lieu of the approved certifications a staff providing

+First Aid services may be uncertified and instead possess education

+Training for equivalent to a bachelor's degree or higher in vocational

+Adults services counselor, disabilities services, business,